 THIS ISLAND’S MINE

-Soon, these individual stories – of first loves and old flames, rejection and abandonment, missed opportunities and new chances – intertwine to paint a vivid picture of Eighties Britain.
+Soon, these individual stories – of first loves and old flames, alliances and abandonment, missed opportunities and new chances – intertwine to paint a vivid picture of Eighties Britain.

 This Island’s Mine was originally performed by Gay Sweatshop in 1988.
-Now - 30 years since the introduction of Section 28 banning positive representations of homosexuality - Philip Osment’s passionate and lyrical play, of outsiders, exiles and refugees, is all too resonant.
+Now, three decades after the introduction of Section 28 banning positive representations of homosexuality, Philip Osment’s passionate and lyrical play, of outsiders, exiles and refugees, is all too resonant.

 Writer Philip Osment